02 Mar Visitacion Valley Elementary School Site Director

 - Knowledgeable of trauma-informed practices, restorative practices, youth development and social emotional learning.

 - Budget management experience.

 - Self-starter ready to take ownership of a new program site.
 Detail oriented enough to manage competing priorities, and flexible enough to manage any last minute issues that arise.

 - Bilingual in Cantonese strongly preferred (many families at VVES are Cantonese speaking).

 - Must have a valid CA driver’s license with a clean driving record.

 - Must provide proof of a negative TB test within the past four years.

 - Must complete background check after a conditional offer is made.

 - Pursuant to the San Francisco Fair Chance Ordinance, we will consider for employment qualified applicants with arrest and conviction records.

-This position is full-time beginning in July 2020.
+This position is full-time.
 Salary is determined based on experience.
 Benefits include fully paid health and dental insurance, 401(k) matching, a generous vacation and sick package, and 17 paid holidays per year.